-Detroit can’t afford bad teachers
+Detroit can’t afford to protect bad teachers

 When it comes to improving schools in Detroit, teachers unions are all tricks and no treats.